 Tim has dedicated much of his life to public service.
 He was elected to the Cambridge School Committee in 1985, and then to the Cambridge City Council in 1989.
-In 1992, he was elected as State Representative for the Massachusetts 26th Middlesex District, which comprises Eastern portions of Somerville and Cambridge.
-He has proudly served the public in his dual roles as a City Councillor and State Representative for nearly twenty years.
+In 1992, he was elected as State Representative for the Massachusetts 26th Middlesex District.
+With continued support from voters in both Cambridge and Somerville, Tim has proudly served the public in his dual roles as a City Councillor and State Representative for over twenty years.

-Tim considers the work he has done on seat-belt and car-seat laws, gun control laws, and health care reform to be some of his proudest achievements as a legislator.
-As a City Councillor, he has been an outspoken advocate for affordable housing and smart, community-based policing.
-Tim continues to focus on serving the public by being open, accessible, and by providing outstanding constituent services to residents of Cambridge and Somerville.
+Tim considers the work he has done on seat-belt and car-seat laws, gun control, LGBT rights and health care reform to be his most important as a legislator.
+In addition to his work on legislation and policy, Tim continues to focus on serving the public by being an open and accessible legislator, and by providing outstanding constituent services to residents of Cambridge and Somerville.
 To learn more about where Tim stands on the issues, click the tab on the menu above.